software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .highlight }

 > At the end of this Sprint, each team member has to submit the [final report](#final-report) and the [peer review](#peer-review).
 Both of them are _required to pass the course_.
-Submitting either of them after the Sprint deadline will decrease the total points by 4 points.
+Submitting either of them after the Sprint deadline will decrease the personal points.

 ## Retrospective